Skip to content

 • All API tokens for access to current identity provider data have been collected.

-• An exports of existing users.
+• An export of existing users.
 If it is determined that this data cannot be exported, then the users can be migrated in over time.

 • A Keybase account set up so sensitive data can be sent to Arc XP engineers and Technical Account Managers.
 API tokens and user exports can contain sensitive information and should be sent securely through Keybase.